Miss L Jackson – Head of Department

 KEY STAGE 4

-Music - This is an exciting qualification for all students entering Key Stage 4 covering performance, composition and listening skills.
+Music – We run the Eduqas GCSE Music course.
+This is an exciting qualification for all students entering Key Stage 4 covering performance, composition and listening skills.
 The GCSE comprises of a solo and ensemble performance, two contrasting compositions and a listening exam paper.
 Students are prepared for all elements of the course through their curriculum lessons and are also encouraged to have instrumental lessons outside of the classroom to assist in their performance development.

-Music Technology - New this year - we now run the NCFE Level 2 Technical Award in Music Technology.
+Music Technology – We run the BTEC Level First Award in Music, which is equivalent to a full GCSE.
 This course allows students to explore music technology in depth; learning about microphone types and placement, studio recording, different recording techniques and creation of their own music.
-Through coursework and exams, students become competent techie’s with the ability to produce and record their own music.
+Through coursework and exams, students become competent techie’s with the ability to produce and record their own music and a deep understanding of the music industry as a whole.

 KEY STAGE 5